 There are more tax planning opportunities available to the self-employed.
 For example, suppose you had intended carrying out repairs on your studio next year.
 You also plan to travel for 6 months and you know that you won’t be earning much income.
 However, this year you’re earning quite a lot and you know your income will be taxed at the higher tax rate.
 You could bring forward the planned renovation to the current year, as it will be tax deductible at the higher tax rate.
 Being able in part to control the timing of your expenses and income allows you to maximise the tax break.

 As a self-employed artist you may qualify for the Artists Tax Exemption.
 The artists tax exemption is only available to the self-employed – so you must be registered as self-employed to avail of this tax break.
-You can be in employment part-time (i.e. you earn PAYE income) and be self-employed and still qualify for the Artist Tax Exemption.
-However, you only receive the tax exemption on your self-employed income – that is your creative earnings.
+You can be in employment part-time (earning PAYE income) while also being considered self-employed for your other work, which qualifies for the Artist Tax Exemption.
+Note that you only receive the Artists Tax Exemption on your self-employed income – that is your creative earnings.
 If you have a PAYE position that involves doing creative work that would otherwise qualify for artist exemption it will fail to do so on the grounds that it is a PAYE position.
-A PAYE salary will be liable to income tax.
-Your self-employed creative work will qualify for the artists tax exemption.
+A PAYE salary is liable to income tax.
+Your self-employed creative work will qualify for the Artists Tax Exemption.

-More info on the Artists Tax Exemption can be found towards the end of this article.
+The Artists Tax Exemption is dealt with in more detail towards the end of this article.

 Other advantages of working for yourself include:

 - Retaining responsibility for the direction of your career

 - Added motivation

 Self-Employment – The Challenges

 One of the main challenges of being a self-employed artist is that your income can be sporadic, especially when starting out.
 You alone are responsible for the amount you can earn so motivation and a determination to succeed is key.